-On page 66 of his book, Stott adds,
+And, on page 66 of the same book, Stott adds,

 The failure and poor performance of many Christians are evidence not of their need to be baptized [i.e., indwelled] with the Spirit . . ., but of their need to recover the fullness of the Spirit which they have lost through sin or unbelief, thus becoming . . . “unspiritual” or “carnal”. . . .
 In this sense many Christians do have an experience [of the filling of the Holy Spirit] in two stages or more.
 But this is not the general will and purpose of God (which is a continuous and increasing appropriation); it is due rather to their sinful backsliding.

-Despite what the aforementioned Christian scholars say with regard to Ephesians 5:8, many other Christians seem to believe this passage should be regarded as an exhortation (i.e., a strong urging), rather than as a command.
-In either case, it seems clear that the passage teaches that Christians should strive to be filled with the Holy Spirit.
+Despite what the aforementioned Christian scholars say with regard to Ephesians 5:8, many other Christians seem to believe this scripture should be regarded as an exhortation (i.e., a strong urging), rather than as a command.
+In either case, it seems clear that this scripture teaches that Christians should strive to be filled with the Holy Spirit.

 The reason that Christians are commanded to be filled with the Holy Spirit is so they will grow spiritually and be able to perform more effectively the ministries in which God wants them to be involved.
-Adult Learner Guide for winter 2007-2008 asserts on page 47, “Too often Christians accept spiritual mediocrity rather than follow the Holy Spirit into spiritual excellence.”
+The winter 2007-2008 edition of Adult Learner Guide, a Bible study guide used by many churches, asserts on page 47, “Too often Christians accept spiritual mediocrity rather than follow the Holy Spirit into spiritual excellence.”

-Lehman Strauss asserts on page 69 of his book,
+Lehman Strauss asserts on page 69 of his previously cited book,

 Of the several aspects of the person and work of the Holy Spirit, none is more vital to the Christian’s growth and spirituality than the filling of the Spirit.
 The Spirit’s filling is the means by which He controls the behavior and performs His ministries through the believer.